Schedule Your Diagnostic Consultation

 • Close (highly-qualified leads into new clients/tenants)

-• Delight (clients/tenants into promoters and volunteer evangelists) ‒ to attract more good-fit strangers, so you can repeat the cycle
+• Delight (clients/tenants into promoters and volunteer evangelists) ‒ to attract more good-fit strangers so that you can repeat the cycle

-Today, evaluators and decision makers for data center services have a heck of a lot more control over the buyer’s journey than you and your sales team do.
-This presents a lot of challenges.
-But this lack of control also presents a huge opportunity if your firm can get found early enough during the sales process to establish trusted advisor status.
+Today, evaluators and decision-makers for data center services have much more control over the buyer’s journey than you and your sales team do.
+This presents many challenges.
+But this lack of control also presents a huge opportunity if your firm can be found early enough during the sales process to establish trusted advisor status.

 Inbound Marketing through the Lens of Major League Baseball

-Let’s look at this disruption and sea change in terms very relatable to baseball fans.
+Let’s look at this disruption and the sea change in terms very relatable to baseball fans.

 So the New York Yankees fly up to Fenway Park to play the Boston Red Sox.